acasto/iptic-memex/README.md

   - [x] Syntax highlighting for code blocks in chat
   - [x] Token usage tracking and context management
   - [x] Tab completion for file paths, commands, and settings
+  - [x] Run code blocks from responses and capture the output
+  - [x] Run your own shell commands and capture the output

 - **Extensibility**:
   - [x] Modular action system for easy feature additions